OmSharma532004/Pinnacle.Assignment/README.md

    - Conduct thorough testing, including unit tests for backend APIs and UI tests for frontend components.
    - Deploy the application on hosting platforms like Heroku for demonstration and production use.

+#Getting Started
+1. Clone the Repository
+2. npm install in each folder
+3. nodemon index.js for Backend.Pinnacle
+4. npm run dev for Recruiter Interface
+5. npm run start for User Interface